-The Agency does not anticipate changes in impacts on socioeconomic conditions or environmental justice from disposal of the new products.
-The waste generated due to disposal of the new products would be handled in the same manner as the waste generated from disposal of other cigars in the United States.
-No new emissions are expected due to disposal of the new products; therefore, there would be no disproportionate impacts on minority or low-income populations.
+The Agency does not anticipate changes in impacts on socioeconomic conditions or environmental justice from disposal of the new product.
+The waste generated due to disposal of the new product would be handled in the same manner as the waste generated from other cigars in the United States.
+No new emissions are expected due to disposal of the new product; therefore, there would be no new disproportionate impacts on minority or low-income populations.